Centeva/Centeva-Angular/README.md

 1. **MAJOR** version when you make incompatible API changes.
 2. **MINOR** version when you add functionality in a backwards compatible manner.
 3. **PATCH** version when you make backwards compatible bug fixes.
-## Package and Publish

-- `npm run build` will package any changes up to the /dist folder.
-- `npm run publish` will publish the dist/ folder as a new version to NPM.

 # Setting Up NPM link